Zain-ul-din/UnityDailyReward/README.md

 - **Customization:** System is easily customizable to suit specific needs.

+- **Easy to Understand:** Everything inside package is self explanatory and easy to understand.

 ### Limitations:

 - **Local Time/Date:** The system uses local time and date for tracking and managing daily rewards.